earthly/website/blog/_posts/2022-10-15-set-up-postgresql-db.md

 ![primary db goes down]({{site.images}}{{page.slug}}/jSHbQkU.png)

-This will make sure our application does not go down totally when the primary database goes down because the secondary database will still be available to serve read operations.
+This will make](/blog/using-cmake) sure our application does not go down totally when the primary database goes down because the secondary database will still be available to serve read operations.

 In more sophisticated configurations, one of the secondary databases can be promoted as a primary database to serve both read and write operations.

 ## Objectives

 In this tutorial, We will configure Database replication by setting up a Primary database and a Hot Standby database in Postgresql.
-These two instances of the database will be a container of Postgresql docker image.
+These two instances of the database will be a [container](/blog/docker-slim) of Postgresql [docker](/blog/rails-with-docker) image.

 We will connect these two databases to a Django application.
 Afterward, we will create a Django database router to route queries to these databases.